core-infra-svcs/dashboard-api-go/client/docs/ArpInspectionApi.md

 ## UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer

-> map[string]interface{} UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(ctx, networkId, trustedServerId).UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(updateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer).Execute()
+> InlineResponse20048 UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(ctx, networkId, trustedServerId).UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(updateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer).Execute()

 Update a server that is trusted by Dynamic ARP Inspection on this network